MIT-Emerging-Talent/ET6-CDSP-starter/README.md

 Our key questions include:

--How have recent policy shifts impacted access to legal aid for immigrant juveniles?
+- How have recent policy shifts impacted access to legal aid for immigrant juveniles?

--What are the trends in case outcomes for unrepresented versus represented youth?
+- What are the trends in case outcomes for unrepresented versus represented youth?

--What structural or systemic factors contribute to the legal gap?
+- What structural or systemic factors contribute to the legal gap?

 ---